ikbal-hussain/Real-Estate-Accomodation/README.md

 ## Sign-up Page

--Account Creation Required: Users must sign up to create an account before accessing detailed property information and contacting agents on our website.
+- Account Creation Required: Users must sign up to create an account before accessing detailed property information and contacting agents on our website.

--Secure Authentication: The sign-up process is secured, ensuring that user information is protected.
+- Secure Authentication: The sign-up process is secured, ensuring that user information is protected.

--Unique Email Requirement: Each user must sign up with a unique email ID.
+- Unique Email Requirement: Each user must sign up with a unique email ID.
 The system prevents multiple accounts from being created with the same email.

--Data Handling: User sign-up details are stored securely, ensuring data privacy and preventing unauthorized access.
+- Data Handling: User sign-up details are stored securely, ensuring data privacy and preventing unauthorized access.

 ## Login Page

--Account Access: Users must log in to access detailed property information and contact agents on our website.
+- Account Access: Users must log in to access detailed property information and contact agents on our website.

--Secure Authentication: The log-in process is secure, ensuring the protection of user credentials and data privacy.
+- Secure Authentication: The log-in process is secure, ensuring the protection of user credentials and data privacy.

--Multiple Sign-In Options: Users can log in using their email and password, or choose to sign in with Google or Facebook for added convenience.
+- Multiple Sign-In Options: Users can log in using their email and password, or choose to sign in with Google or Facebook for added convenience.

--Password Recovery: A "Forgot Password?" option is available for users who need to reset their password, ensuring they can regain access to their account quickly.
+- Password Recovery: A "Forgot Password?" option is available for users who need to reset their password, ensuring they can regain access to their account quickly.

--User-Friendly Interface: The log-in page is designed to be simple and intuitive, with easy navigation for both returning and new users.
+- User-Friendly Interface: The log-in page is designed to be simple and intuitive, with easy navigation for both returning and new users.